8 28 As A Decimal

 • Calculations: Performing arithmetic operations (addition, subtraction, multiplication, and division) with decimals is often simpler than with fractions, especially when dealing with more complex calculations.

-• Real-world Applications: Many real-world applications, such as measurements, finance, and engineering, apply decimals extensively.
+• Real-world Applications: Many real-world applications, such as measurements, finance, and engineering, make use of decimals extensively.

 Rounding Decimals